tobiasrausch/sv/README.md

 cat qc_tumor/NanoStats.txt
 ```

-As you can see from the QC results, the data has been downsampled to fairly low coverage to speed up all analyses.
+As you can see from the QC results, the data has been downsampled to fairly low coverage to speed up all analyses in this tutorial.
 This implies that some structural variants will have only weak support.
-In terms of QC interpretation, there are some general things to look out for, such as unexpected high error rates (>4%), less than 80% of reads above Q10, an N50 read length below 10Kbp or unexpected patterns in the read length histogram.
+In terms of QC interpretation, there are some general things to watch out for, such as unexpected high error rates (>4%), less than 80% of reads above Q10, an N50 read length below 10Kbp or unexpected patterns in the read length histogram.

 #### Exercises